Hajong people: Religious sects

 There are two documented sections among the Hajongs, Khatal and Hajong.
-The main difference between these two sections is that the Khatals prohibit the use and preparation of rice beer.
+The main difference between these two sections is that the Khatals prohibits the use and preparation of rice beer.
 It is observed that among these two sections, the degree of Hinduisation varies.
 There are differences even among the Khatals themselves.
 The Khatals are divided into Bastom and Khutri.
 The hereditary Udhikâri or the priest class, the Hajong equivalent of the Hindu Brahmin, belong to the Bastom section while the Khutri class is the Hajong counterpart of the Kshatriya class.
 The Hajong section of the society observes both traditional and Hindu customs; this section does not have any special name as they are believed to practice the traditional religion and have not been greatly influenced by mainstream Hinduism.
-The nikni system is preserved by this section of the society, whereas the Khutri section follows the Hindu Gotra system.
+The nikni system is preserved by this section of society, whereas the Khutri section follows the Hindu Gotra system.
 The social outcasts belong to the Dirkâ class.
 The Hajongs living in close proximity with larger Hindu populations have absorbed more elements of Hinduism than those who inhabit the interior areas where the influence of the Hindu cast system is less.